 We can overcome rumination by understanding that we can’t change the past so rather than focusing on what happened in the past and how we could have done things differently, we did what we thought was best for us and had no way of knowing our decision would lead to consequences that we don’t expect

-Instead, thinking about what we can do now, analyzing different ways we can improve our current situation or write down a list of lessons we learned from going through it.
+Instead, think about what we can do now, analyzing different ways we can improve our current situation or write down a list of lessons we learned from going through it.
 When we take action after a negative event, we empower our self to move forward.

 Step 6: Focusing on our Good Things

-When we’re feeling hurt, it’s easy to make certain of aspects of our life larger and more important then they should be.
+When we’re feeling hurt, it’s easy to make certain aspects of our life larger and more important then they should be.
 We end up generalizing the event that is making us feel hurt to who we are as a person.

 When feeling hurt, we can focus on the things we are most grateful for.